AriFordsham/GHCWiki/pattern-match-check-implementation.md

 `Delta` keeps track of the constraints that correspond to each clause, and includes both type constraints `EvVar` and term constraints (guards) `PmGuard`.
 `InVec` is simply a list of `PmPat`s where guards may appear anywhere in the vector.
-Both `Covered` and `Uncovered` represent intermediate vectors generated by the algorithm where the vectors are guard-free and all constraints are accumulated in `Delta`.
+Both `CoveredVec` and `UncoveredVec` represent intermediate vectors generated by the algorithm where the vectors are guard-free and all constraints are accumulated in `Delta`.
 Finally, `PmTriple`, as shown in the paper, is the information we get for every clause.